CUinspace233/mock-mate/README.md

 uv sync
 ```

-Note: You should change the values in the `.env` file to your own.
+Note: You should change the `OPENAI_API_KEY` in the `.env` file to your own.

+For `NEWS_FETCH_USER_AGENT` in `.env`, you might not need to change it, but if the news fetching is not working, you can try to change it to your own browser's user agent.
+(Simply google "my browser user agent")

 #### Run in development mode

 ```bash
 ./run.sh # The port is 5200 by default, you can change it in the script
 ```
-Note: After the application startup complete, it will begin running a task of fetching news for a while.
+Note: After the application startup complete, it will start running a task of fetching news for a while.

-During the fetching (around 1 min) api requests might be slow.
+During the fetching (around 1 min), api requests might be slow.

 #### API Documentation